-It is recommended that Parramatta City Council adopt the Floodplain Risk Management Plan set out in Section 8 of this report.
+It is recommended that the City of Parramatta Council adopt the Floodplain Risk Management Plan set out in Section 8 of this report.
 This plan:

-- Carries forward matters from the current Floodplain Risk Management Plan which have not been completed - Carries forward matters from the current Floodplain Risk Management Plan which had been investigated and not implement but warrant re-investigation in light of the CBD planning proposal - Proposes the development of a flood early warning system for the Parramatta River - Proposes the preparation of a Flood Emergency Evacuation Plan for the CBD - Proposes seeking Ministerial Approval to amend Parramatta LEP 2011 with regard to controls above the Flood Planning Level
+- Carries forward matters from the current Floodplain Risk Management Plan which have not been completed - Carries forward matters from the current Floodplain Risk Management Plan which had been investigated and not implement but warrant re-investigation in light of the CBD planning proposal - Proposes continuing development of the flood early warning system for the Parramatta River - Proposes the preparation of a Flood Emergency Evacuation Plan for the CBD - Proposes seeking Ministerial Approval to amend Parramatta LEP 2011 with regard

-Proposes a revision of the Parramatta DCP 2011 with regard to flooding
+- to controls above the Flood Planning Level - Proposes a revision of the Parramatta DCP 2011 with regard to flooding

-The revision of the LEP should address specific recommendations in this report to ensure the CBD Planning Proposal meets the s117 direction and represents a tolerable risk to life and property.
-In particular, it is recommended that Parramatta City Council seek Minister Approval to impose controls for development within the Probable Maximum Flood area to enable occupants of buildings in identified areas that have particular evacuation or emergency response issues to:
+The revision of the LEP should address specific recommendations in this report to ensure the Parramatta CBD Planning Proposal meets the section 9.1 direction and represents a tolerable risk to life and property.
+In particular, it is recommended that the City of Parramatta Council seek Minister Approval to impose controls for development within the Probable Maximum Flood area to enable occupants of buildings in identified areas that have particular evacuation or emergency response issues to:

-(a)shelter within a building above the probable maximum flood level; or

-(b)evacuate safely to land located above the probable maximum flood level.
+- (a) shelter within a building above the probable maximum flood level; or - (b) evacuate safely to land located above the probable maximum flood level.